 Keryx Biopharmaceuticals, Inc.

-Robbins Arroyo LLP: Keryx Biopharmaceuticals, Inc. (KERX) Misled Shareholders According to a Recently Filed Class Action
+Robbins Arroyo LLP: Keryx Biopharmaceuticals, Inc. (KERX) Misled Shareholders According to a Recently Filed Lawsuit

-Robbins Arroyo LLP announces that a class action complaint was filed against Keryx Biopharmaceuticals, Inc. (NASDAQCM: KERX) in the U.S. District Court for the Southern District of New York.
-The complaint is brought on behalf of all purchasers of Keryx securities between February 25, 2016 and July 29, 2016, for alleged violations of the Securities Exchange Act of 1934 by Keryx’s officers and directors.
+Robbins Arroyo LLP announces that a shareholder derivative lawsuit was filed on behalf of Keryx Biopharmaceuticals, Inc. (NASDAQCM: KERX) in the Commonwealth of Massachusetts Superior Court, Suffolk County.
+The complaint is brought against certain officers and directors of the company for alleged breach of fiduciary duties, unjust enrichment, waste of corporate assets, abuse of control, and gross mismanagement.
 Keryx is a biopharmaceutical company that focuses on providing therapies for patients with renal disease in the United States.
-Its product, Auryxia, is an oral, absorbable iron-based compound designed to control serum phosphorous levels in patients with chronic kidney disease on dialysis.
+Its product, Auryxia, is an oral, absorbable, iron-based compound designed to control serum phosphorous levels in patients with chronic kidney disease on dialysis.

-Keryx Accused of Hiding Production Problems Surrounding Its Drug Product
+Keryx Accused of Concealing Production Difficulties Surrounding Its Drug Product

 Keryx Shareholders Have Legal Options